-Online campaigning as evolved over the past decade.
-Political digital spending has been on the rise.
+Online campaigning has evolved over the past decade.
+So has the spend on political digital marketing.

-Digital media will total $1.9 billion in 2018.
-That’s a 20% share of total political ad spending, according to a Borrell Associates forecast.
-Much of this spend will be on the local level for elections and ballot initiatives.
+Digital media spend totaled $1.9 billion in 2018.
+That was a 20% share of total political ad spending, according to a Borrell Associates study.
+Much of this spend was on the local level for elections and ballot initiatives.
 In the post-pandemic era, you can figure that at least 20-30% of a campaign’s advertising budget should be dedicated to digital.

-With this in mind, how much should your campaign budget for digital advertising?
+With these numbers in mind, how much should your campaign budget for digital advertising?

 Let’s look at the math to determine a rough digital budget estimate for a political campaign.